DimiLaprog/RISC-V-ASSEMBLY-USING-RCC/README.md

 ### EX 4:
 Flash the bitwise not of Switches (on-off) n times on the LEDs. n is the number of "ones" (1) contained in the bitwise not of Switches.
-While Flashing, ignore any cahnge in switches.
-After flashing, LEDs remain OFF until the MSB of switches Changes.
+While Flashing, ignore any change in switches.
+After flashing, LEDs remain OFF until the MSB of switches changes.

 ### EX 5(MyFilter):
 Implement the following function following RCC: